Christmas in the Alps

 Walking Adventures Guides

-Click on each day to see more details.
+Click on each day to reveal more details.
+BD refers to meals included, Breakfast or Dinner.

 The Christmas in the Alps Adventure begins today in Munich, capital of the German state of Bavaria.
 Our hotel is located near the Rosenheimer Platz train stop, just under a mile from the Marienplatz, the main square in the heart of old Munich.
 Since travelers arrive throughout the day, our first group activity is a pleasant walk from our hotel through old Munich on our way to a welcome orientation and dinner in the heart of this historic city.
 We look forward to imbibing the special yuletide ambiance of southern Germany and Austria together!